PIZZA RANT 2.6 – (rant #3 is coming soon, I swear!)

 Can you use it?

 It’s YOUR pizza; do what you want, but many people think cornmeal makes pizza dough taste gritty.
 Some like the extra corn flavor that cornmeal adds.
-Many use it in the bottom of their pizza pans to add an extra crunch on the bottom or to aid in deep pan removal.
+Many use it in the bottom of their pizza pans to add an extra crunch on the bottom or to aid in pan removal.

 I use it sometimes on a pizza peel to help get a thin crust pizza to slide off of the paddle and onto the pizza stone.